erikeidt/erikeidt.github.io/The-Double-E-Method.md

 input: open paren (
-8: seeing ( in the binary state means this is function application reduce operators (on the operator stack) that are higher precedence than function application (here, there are none) push function call ( onto the operator stack switch to unary state
+8: seeing ( in the binary state means this is function application
+      [whereas seeing ( in the unary state means grouping parenthesis] reduce operators (on the operator stack) that are higher precedence than function application (here, there are none) push function call ( onto the operator stack switch to unary state